Totally Beara-ble

 Our first stop was Clonmel, which the guidebooks told us was County Tipperary’s busiest town.
 Not today!
 Not another person in sight.
 We made our way to the towns most imposing building and were greeted by the volunteer on duty like long lost cousins.
 The building was originally a courthouse dating from 1675, now beautifully restored and called the Main Guard.
 Vanessa, our guide, was passionate about the building and had many stories to tell about it and her town.
 One hour later we escaped!

 DESPITE every guide book telling you, and every local telling you that the Rock of Cashel was overated, we went, and it was!
 Braving the cold wind and rain we struggled up the hill to the site of the caiseal, Irish meaning fortress, along with busloads of other tourists.
 It is built on a rocky outcrop rising out of a flat grassy plain, and I imagine it would look quite spectacular say in the fog, or at sunset.
 But not today.
-The best photo I could get to capture it’s magnificence was from afar.

 Onwards to Tipperary!
 A hot pub lunch warmed our spirits and had us singing our version of the wartime classic all the way down the N24.